David Peloquin, Joanna Bergmann, Brett Silton

 These uses of health data raise several questions under data privacy laws, particularly because many such laws have to date not addressed in a coherent manner these types of use cases.
 During this session, the speakers will provide an overview of the legal and regulatory landscape for secondary uses of health data under HIPAA, the Confidentiality of Substance Use Disorder Patient Records regulations (42 CFR Part 2), state health privacy laws, the Common Rule, and GDPR.
 Following this overview, the speakers will analyze some common scenarios for secondary use under each of these regulatory regimes.

-David Peloquin, Associate, Ropes & Gray
+David Peloquin, Attorney, Ropes & Gray